Square-weighted zero-sum constants: when is an odd square

 As $T$ is a subsequence of consecutive terms, it follows that $T$ is a subsequence of the sequence $(x,y)$.
 Suppose $x$ is a term of $T$.
-Let $a\in S(n)^*$ be the coefficient of $x$ in the $S(n)^*$-weighted zero-sum which is obtained from $T$.
-By a similar argument as in the previous case, we see that there is a prime divisor $p$ of $n$ such that $a_p=f_{n,\,p}(a)\in Q_p$.

-The sequence $T$ may or may not contain $y$.
-We claim that in both the cases we get the contradiction that the sequence $(u_p,v_p)$ has a $Q_p$-weighted zero-sum subsequence.
+Let $a\in S(n)$ be the coefficient of $x$ in the $S(n)$-weighted zero-sum which is obtained from $T$.
+By a similar argument as in the previous case, we see that there is a prime divisor $p$ of $n$ such that $a_p\in Q_p$.
+We claim that the sequence $(u_p,v_p)$ has a $Q_p$-weighted zero-sum subsequence.